-HYGIENE PRACTICES/HAND WASHING
+HAND WASHING

-Practice frequent hand washing with soap and water for at least 20 seconds, and require handwashing, before meals or snacks, after going to the bathroom, and prior to leaving for home.
-Help young children to ensure they are doing it effectively.
-The requirement of hand sanitizing during entering the facility will be required by all staff, parents, and children.
+Children will practice frequent hand washing with soap and water for at least 20 seconds.
+Hand washing is required upon arrival to school, before meals or snacks, and after going to the bathroom.
+Teachers will help the children to ensure they are doing it effectively.